 Regardless of the paint colors, brushes or paper type you use, the most important thing to know is what those specific supplies are capable of doing.
 How?
-By using them over and over.
-By learning what they do well vs. what they don’t do well or at all.
-The only way to learn this is to start with a basic set of supplies, use them continuously, and test them thoroughly.
-The following recommendations are made based on what has worked well for me over a long period of testing.
+By using them over and over until we know what they do well vs. what they don’t do well or at all.
+The only way to learn this by starting with a basic set of supplies, using them continuously, and test them thoroughly.

 .5 mm Mechanical Pencil with a LARGE twist-up white eraser and retractable point

-Extra leads & erasers for the mechanical pencil
+Extra leads & erasers for the mechanical pencil - especially for extended trips

 Black fine line water based ink pen (water based ink lines will bleed when water is added)